Saint Mary of the Assumption Church (Chicago): History

-Following post–World War II suburbanization in the area, a new church building was completed in 1957.
+Following post–World War II suburbanization in the area, more worship space was needed, as the parish had grown to 1300 families.
+The cornerstone for the new building was laid in January of 1957.
+It had seating 860 people, cost $375,000, and was described as "simple, beautiful, and devotional" upon its dedication by Cardinal Samuel Stritch on September 1, 1957.
 Pope Leo XIV, born Robert Prevost, grew up in the parish, where he served as an altar server and choir member.
 He graduated from the parish elementary school in 1969.

 St. Mary Queen of Apostles Parish

 In 1978, the parish was reported to have a membership comprising approximately 2,000 families.
 Beginning in the 1980s, the number of parishioners began to decline.
 The parish school closed in 1989 due to declining enrollment.
 By 2011, the parish had 234 registered families.
 That year, Saint Mary of the Assumption Parish was merged with Queen of Apostles Parish in suburban Riverdale, Illinois to form St. Mary Queen of Apostles Parish, which was operated from the Queen of Apostles church building.
 The St. Mary campus was sold.